 A memorable trip to San Jorge, Samar in 2018 made me learn more about organic farming.
 It was a 2-day caving adventure into one of the most remote places in the Philippines.
-I happened to be with two American tourists who happened to have a Ph.D. in Mountain Environment and Agriculture.
-They were traveling around the world for research.
+I was with two American tourists who happened to have a Ph.D. in Mountain Environment and Agriculture.

 Although I have almost zero knowledge about agriculture, I have huge respect for people who are working in the industry.
 I was curious about their stories because it was the first time I met agriculturists who are also full-time travelers.

 During the last two years, I’ve been reading more books and watching videos on how to maintain soil fertility and organic composition.
-I am even considering enrolling in a farming school.
+I even considered enrolling in a farming school, but I don’t have time for it yet.

 I also got particularly interested in container gardening because back then, I was living in a small apartment.
 Edible gardening is definitely doable even while living in studios, apartments, and condos if you have the right tools and the determination to do it.

 There is still so much to learn but I am proud of myself that I am really doing this now.
-I believe that there should be a new generation of gardeners.
+I believe that there should be a new generation of gardeners and farmers.
 I can’t stress this enough; growing our own food is a basic survival skill.

 There are trips that make you think and re-evaluate your life.
-I’m so thankful that this is one of those trips.
-I’m sure if I meet those two people again, they’ll be happy to know that they’ve convinced one more soul to start organic farming.
+This is one of those trips.
+I’m sure if I meet those two again, they’ll be happy to know that they’ve convinced one more person to start organic farming.